2009 Volkswagen Jetta SportWagen Performance

 Acceleration and Power

 As mentioned earlier, the Jetta SportWagen is lacking in power, but makes up for it with a variety of engine choices.
-This is especially true for the highly praised TDI Clean Diesel.
-The Environmental Protection Agency estimates that it will get a frugal 30 MPG city and 41 MPG highway with the manual transmission and 29 city/40 highway with the automatic.
-The 2.0-liter gets 21 city/31 highway with the manual and 22 city/29 highway with the automatic.
-Meanwhile, the base 2.5-liter five-cylinder powertrain gets 21 city/30 highway with the manual and 20 city/29 highway with the automatic.
+This is especially true for the highly praised diesel engine.
+The Environmental Protection Agency estimates that it gets a frugal 30 mpg city and 41 mpg highway with the manual transmission and 29/40 mpg city/highway with the automatic transmission.
+The 2.0-liter gets 21 mpg city and 31 mpg highway with the manual and 22/29 mpg city/highway with the automatic.
+Meanwhile, the base 2.5-liter five-cylinder powertrain gets 21 mpg city and 30 mpg highway with the manual and 20/29 mpg with the automatic.

 - "Driving home from Target with a load of soymilk, toilet paper and the assorted basic needs of a modern life the VW encouraged confidence with enough power available to get me from stoplight to stoplight without worrying I'd find a lead-footed cabbie in the spacious hatch.
 However, while trying to sprint up a long highway onramp I nearly ran out of room before having to give way to a Compact SUV." -- Jalopnik

 - "The car felt quick up to 40 mph, but that final 20 mph, up to 60 mph, seemed to take a long time." -- CNET